 “The key is to not just provide conventional, traditional cybersecurity capabilities, but to also understand what type of business you are, how you go to market, and what business processes are critical.
 How do you protect those processes that enable you to develop your product or service and deliver it to the market?”

-– Derrick Lewis, senior director, Cyber Risk Control, Liberty Mutual Insurance.
+– Derrick Lewis, global head of Cyber Advisory Services, Liberty Mutual Insurance.

 In addition, as the company evolves its process and adopts new tools and technology, these changes can also create new vulnerabilities.
 Reviewing and adjusting cybersecurity protocols to align with business changes should be part of your risk-management planning.